 The first type is considered to be a primary food allergy.
 A person with this type of allergy will have had previous contact with hazelnuts, resulting in their immune system producing antibodies to hazelnut.
 This is known as sensitisation.
 In some of these people, further exposure to hazelnut results in an allergic reaction.
 This type of allergy has the potential to cause a severe, life-threatening allergic reaction (anaphylaxis), which includes breathing difficulty.

 The second type of hazelnut allergy can be considered a secondary food allergy.
-A person with this type of allergy is initially allergic to tree pollen, such as birch, an important cause of spring hay fever, and then starts reacting to hazelnut.
+A person with this type of allergy is initially allergic to tree pollen (usually birch), an important cause of spring hay fever, and then starts reacting to hazelnut.
 This happens because of a process called cross-reactivity – where a protein found in the pollen has similarities with a protein found in hazelnuts and therefore some people react to hazelnuts.
 These reactions are usually mild and include itching or swelling in the mouth.
 The condition is known as pollen food syndrome (previously known as oral allergy syndrome).
-People affected may also have mild reactions to soft fruits.
+People affected may also have mild reactions to soft fruits but tolerate them in the cooked form.

 It is important that you know which of the two types of hazelnut allergy you are affected by.
+It is possible to have a primary hazelnut allergy and pollen food syndrome.
 Ask your GP to refer you to an allergy clinic so that a proper diagnosis can be performed.

 Avoiding other types of nuts

-Some people who are allergic to one type of nut may become allergic to others (Clark and Ewan 2005).
+Some people who are allergic to one type of nut may become allergic to others.
 There is also the possibility of certain nuts coming into contact with others during food production.
-So is it best to avoid all nuts if you are allergic to one or two of them?
+So, is it best to avoid all nuts if you are allergic to one or two of them?

 Our advice is that it depends what tests you have had.
 If you have been tested for specific nuts, your GP or allergist will be able to advise whether it is possible to include certain nuts in your diet.
 If you do eat specific nuts, it is usually advisable to do so at home so you can better control any risk of cross-contamination.
 Eating nuts from the shells avoids the risk of cross-contamination from other nuts.